Valkirie/HandheldCompanion/README.md

 ## Supported Devices
 - AYA Neo and its different versions
 - AYA Next and its different versions
-- ONEXPLAYER MINI (Work in progress...)
+- ONEXPLAYER MINI and its different versions (Intel, AMD, Gundam)

 ## Supported Sensors
 - Bosch BMI160